Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Body Protection Compound 157 (BPC-157) is a synthetic pentadecapeptide derived from human gastric juice proteins.
 This 15-amino acid sequence demonstrates remarkable gastroprotective properties by accelerating angiogenesis, reducing inflammation, and promoting epithelial cell migration.
 BPC-157 works through multiple pathways including VEGF receptor activation, nitric oxide synthesis modulation, and growth hormone receptor stimulation.

 Over 30 preclinical studies demonstrate BPC-157's efficacy for various gastrointestinal conditions.
-Sikiric et al. (2018) published comprehensive research in Current Pharmaceutical Design showing BPC-157 accelerated healing of gastric ulcers by 60% compared to controls within 14 days.
+Sikiric et al. (2018) published thorough research in Current Pharmaceutical Design showing BPC-157 accelerated healing of gastric ulcers by 60% compared to controls within 14 days.
 The peptide reduced inflammatory markers including TNF-alpha and IL-6 while increasing protective prostaglandin E2 levels.

 A 2020 study by Kang et al. in World Journal of Gastroenterology found BPC-157 restored intestinal barrier function in colitis models, reducing intestinal permeability by 45% and increasing tight junction protein expression.
 Human case series from European clinics report significant improvement in inflammatory bowel disease symptoms, though large-scale randomized controlled trials remain limited.